 In addition to monitoring the above signs, user tracking and audit trails should be able to be monitored and should not be altered.
 Protection against threats with an ability to restore systems and files to a prior state is critical.

 Prioritize: The first step to begin to fix or remedy vulnerabilities found within an organization's network is to prioritize threat intelligence.
 Gaining access to comprehensive threat intelligence allows an organization to fully comprehend and respond to changes before a breach occurs.
 Without knowledge of threats and truly what is happening within an environment, risks cannot be addressed.
 Total network intelligence and compliance management can be the starting point for many businesses.

 Make Risk and Security a Company-Wide Culture: Risk and security isn't just a "compliance" or "IT" thing.
 This is a topic that should involve close collaboration with IT and overlapping departments.
 Knowledge of the risks within an organization's structure is the first step, and knowing who may be affected is critical.

 Focus on Compliance: Being compliant isn't merely looking at a list and checking boxes.
 As previously mentioned, compliance represents a set of tools and best practices for protecting data, whether it is internal data or your customer's data.
-Regardless of the type of compliance, whether it is PCI DSS, HIPAA, or GDPR, creating policies that support automation and action for constant compliance could help avoid a data breach and costly fines associated with a breach.
+Regardless of the type of compliance, whether it is CIS, PCI DSS, HIPAA, or GDPR, creating policies that support automation and action for constant compliance could help avoid a data breach and costly fines associated with a breach.

 To learn more about Compliance and Vulnerability Management with CimTrak, download the Compliance Solution Brief today.